Erich Campbell is commercial machine embroidery educator, an award-winning machine…

 My advice beyond keeping your files organized is to keep some sort of embroidery journal, preferably digitally so that it can be searched.
 That way you can store your particular colors for a design and the project on which you used, it along with other pertinent information about each run.
 The benefit of storing this info yourself rather than having attached to a file format is that you can store alternate colorways for different projects using the same design ora combination of designs, as well as the settings and supplies you used to make each work.
 Keeping an embroidery journal will mean that you never have to search again for that thread or design you used on some project a number of years ago and thus never having to do the same experimentation twice.
 It might be easier if the design file could store every bit of information itself, but the added information you can store, like the stabilizer you used or the way you altered tension to make a strange thread run correctly, will be invaluable to you if you need to replicate your work or some technique you developed in said work for a future project.
 Nothing will make that first time you recolor the design or have to blindly trust the color sequence given you any more fun, but it’s a small price to pay to learn how to document your work and keep your information at the ready.

-Erich Campbell is the Partner Relationship Manager at DecoNetwork, an award-winning machine embroidery digitizer and designer and a decorated apparel industry expert, frequently contributing articles and interviews to embroidery industry magazines such as Printwear, Images Magazine UK, and Wearables as well as a host of blogs, social media groups, and other industry resources.
+Erich Campbell is an award-winning machine embroidery digitizer, designer and a decorated apparel industry expert as well as an industry educator appearing at several trade-shows as well as teaching online.
+He frequently contributes articles and interviews to embroidery industry magazines such as Printwear, Images Magazine UK, and more as well as to a host of blogs, social media groups, and other industry resources.

 Erich is an evangelist for the craft, a stitch-obsessed embroidery believer, and firmly holds to constant, lifelong learning and the free exchange of technique and experience through conversations with his fellow embroiderers.
 A small collection of his original stock designs can be found at The Only Stitch